10 Reasons for Bedwetting: Why It’s Okay

-According to the American Academy of Pediatrics (AAP), the main reasons children wet the bed at night include having a bladder that has not developed enough to hold urine for a full night, and not yet being able to realize that the bladder is full so they can wake up and use the toilet.
-That said, a child’s nighttime wetting often stops as her body grows and matures.
-The AAP reports that by the teen years, most kids will have stopped nighttime wetting, and only one in 100 adults experiences nighttime wetting.
+According to the American Academy of Pediatrics (AAP), the main reasons children wet the bed at night include having a bladder that has not developed enough to hold urine for a full night and not yet being able to realize that the bladder is full so they can wake up and use the toilet.
+That said, a child’s nighttime wetting often stops as their body grows and matures.
+The AAP reports that by the teen years most kids will have stopped nighttime wetting, and only one in 100 adults experiences nighttime wetting.

 Different management techniques work for different kids and their families.
 What may work for one child may not be right for yours.
 Keep trying different solutions until you and your child find one that works.

 Most children who wet the bed have at least one parent or close relative who also experienced nighttime wetting as a child.
 In fact, a good indicator of when a child will stop wetting the bed is often when the adult relative stopped wetting.

-If you wet the bed as a child, sharing your experience with your child can help her feel better about wetting.
-Your child will feel more “normal” when she hears that other children — especially a relative — wet the bed once, too.
+If you wet the bed as a child, sharing your experience with your child can help them feel better about wetting.
+Your child will feel more “normal” when they hear that other children — especially a relative — wet the bed once, too.

 If your child has stopped nighttime wetting for several months and then starts wetting again suddenly, this could be caused by what is known as secondary enuresis, which can often be brought about by stress.
 A physician will be able to determine the cause of secondary enuresis and offer treatment advice.

 Support is an essential part of managing nighttime wetting.
-Finding information and advice from other parents can help you deal with the stress and frustration you may be feeling.8.
-Bedwetting can give you and your child a way to connect.
+Finding information and advice from other parents can help you deal with the stress and frustration you may be feeling.
+Check out the Goodnites Parent to Parent network on Facebook to meet other parents like you.

 Often, kids are embarrassed to talk about nighttime wetting with anyone other than their parents or a close relative.
 According to Dr. Susan Bartell, a psychologist and author based in Port Washington, NY, talking about nighttime wetting can create a close connection between a child and parent.

 “Since children need to be able to discuss this intimate problem with a parent in order to get help, and parents need to be empathic toward the child, respect his or her privacy and be sensitive to all the issues surrounding the nighttime wetting, it creates an emotional environment of trust and an intimate connection,” says Dr. Bartell.
 “This will inevitably help parent and child to become much closer than they otherwise might.”

 Children who wet the bed at night often feel nervous about attending or hosting a sleepover because they’re afraid their friends will find out they’re not dry at night.
 By using absorbent products, your child can attend sleepovers and feel more secure.

 Experiencing nighttime wetting can teach a child the valuable lesson of understanding how others feel.